 -Susan Dippre, Landscape Supervisor, Colonial Williamsburg Foundation

-The Crew Manager and Advanced Crew Manager Certification Programs were developed by The Virginia Horticultural Foundation.
-The Crew Manager program is offered annually and the Advanced Crew Manager program is offered every other year at the Mid-Atlantic Horticulture Short Course (MAHSC).
+The Crew Manager Certification Program was developed by The Virginia Horticultural Foundation.
+The Crew Manager program is offered annually at the Mid-Atlantic Horticulture Short Course (MAHSC).

 Crew Manager Certification